All $2D$ generalised dilaton theories from $d\geq 4$ gravities: Introduction

-Our main goal here is to show that any two-dimensional Horndeski theory can arise from the reduction of a generally covariant gravitational theory in $d\geq 4$ dimensions with no additional fields beyond the spacetime metric.
-Therefore all onshell configurations of two-dimensional Horndeski theory in the absence of additional two-dimensional matter degrees of freedom correspond to genuine $d$-dimensional gravitational vacuum solutions.
-We will focus in particular on the subset of integrable two-dimensional Horndeski theories and corresponding solutions in Schwarzschild gauge, which after eliminating a residual time dependence can be ``lifted" as the unique static spherically symmetric solutions satisfying $g_{tt}g_{rr} = -1$ whereby the metric function $g_{tt} =-f(r)$ is determined through an algebraic equation.~\footnote{Here and below we refer to spherically symmetric backgrounds for concreteness, but more generally the reduction can be performed on $2+(d-2)$ warped-product backgrounds with a $d-2$ dimensional compact space other than the sphere.} We will therefore refer to gravitational theories with second-order equations of motion on $2+(d-2)$ warped-product backgrounds satisfying such a Birkhoff theorem as {\it quasi-topological gravities} (QTGs). \\
+Our main goal here is to demonstrate that generic two-dimensional Horndeski theories can arise from the reduction of generally covariant gravitational theories in $d\geq 4$ dimensions with no additional fields beyond the spacetime metric.
+Therefore generic onshell configurations of two-dimensional Horndeski theory in the absence of additional two-dimensional matter degrees of freedom correspond to genuine $d$-dimensional gravitational vacuum solutions.
+We will focus in particular on the subset of integrable two-dimensional Horndeski theories and corresponding solutions in Schwarzschild gauge, which after eliminating a residual time dependence can be ``lifted" as the unique static spherically symmetric solutions satisfying $g_{tt}g_{rr} = -1$ whereby the metric function $g_{tt} =-f(r)$ is determined through an algebraic equation.~\footnote{Here and below we refer to spherically symmetric backgrounds for concreteness, but more generally the reduction can be performed on $2+(d-2)$ warped-product backgrounds with a $d-2$ dimensional transverse compact space other than the sphere.} We will therefore refer to gravitational theories with second-order equations of motion on $2+(d-2)$ warped-product backgrounds satisfying such a Birkhoff theorem as {\it quasi-topological gravities} (QTGs). \\

 Particular subclasses of two-dimensional Horndeski theories are known to arise from standard notions of QTGs~\cite{Oliva:2010eb,Myers:2010jv,Dehghani:2011vu,Cisterna:2017umf,Bueno:2019ltp,Bueno:2019ycr, Bueno:2022res,Moreno:2023rfl,Bueno:2025qjk} as gravitational theories built from polynomial functions of curvature invariants without covariant derivatives and possessing second-order equations of motion on spherically symmetric backgrounds~\cite{Bueno:2025qjk}.
 The two-dimensional Horndeski theories arising from the spherical reduction of such gravities are automatically integrable and in particular the unique static spherically symmetric solutions satisfy $g_{tt}g_{rr} = -1$ whereby $f$ is determined through an algebraic equation involving a single one-variable function of the eigenvalue $\psi(r,f)=(1-f)/r^2$ of the Riemann tensor~\cite{Bueno:2025qjk}.
 This same function is sufficient to parametrise all two-dimensional Horndeski actions which can arise from the spherical reduction of such theories~\cite{Bueno:2025qjk}.
 We will henceforth refer to this particular subclass of QTGs as {\it polynomial curvature quasi-topological gravities} (polynomial CQTGs).
 Polynomial CQTGs beyond general relativity exist only in $d\geq 5$ dimensions~\cite{Bueno:2019ltp,Moreno:2023rfl}. \\